DendroMap: Visual Exploration of Large-Scale Image Datasets for Machine Learning with Treemaps

 \textbf{Contributions}.
 The contributions of this paper are as follows: \begin{itemize}[itemsep=2pt,topsep=0pt,parsep=0pt] \item \name{}, \textbf{a novel interactive visualization system for exploring large-scale image datasets used in ML.} \name{} adapts an interactive zoomable treemap and supports the information seeking mantra ``overview first, zoom and filter, then details-on-demand''~\cite{shneiderman2003eyes}.
 Combined with the sidebar as a part of multiple coordinated views, ML pracitioners can perform a wide range of tasks for data-centric analysis (e.g., error analysis, bias discovery).

 \item \textbf{An adapted treemap algorithm for hierarchical dendrogram structures of images,} which allows users to dynamically specify the number of clusters to visualize, enabling exploration at multiple levels of granularity.
-The sizes of the cluster nodes are proportional to the total number of images in that cluster and images are systematically sampled to fill the space, providing an overview of the image collections.
+Images are systematically sampled to fill the space for each cluster, providing an overview of the datasets.

 \item \textbf{Live demo on the web}\footnote{The live demo of \name{} is available at \url{https://div-lab.github.io/dendromap/}.} with available code\footnote{The code is available at \url{https://github.com/div-lab/dendromap}.} and \textbf{use cases} for \name{} demonstrating users' dataset exploration, bias discovery, and error analyses.